MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/workstation.md

 If you want to sign out of your Windows account, use the **Log off user** action.
 Additionally, you can use the **Shutdown computer** and **Lock workstation** actions to shut down or lock your workstation, respectively.

 To change the resolution of any of your screens, use the **Set screen resolution**.
 The action requires you to populate the ID number of the screen, the width and height, the bit count, and the frequency.
-You can retrieve the current values of the mentioned attributes with the **Get screen resolution** action.
+You can click the **Available screen resolutions** button to see all the available resolutions for each screen.
+Also, you can retrieve the current values of the mentioned attributes with the **Get screen resolution** action.

 ![screenshot of the Set screen resolution action.](\media\workstation\set-screen-resolution-action.png)